JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/README.md

 An implementation and exploration of the [likelihood-based profile-wise analysis workflow](https://doi.org/10.1371/journal.pcbi.1011515) from Matthew Simpson and Oliver Maclaren.

-The API is largely stable, but but shouldn't be regarded as fixed until the first version is released; the package will be kept as v1.0.0-DEV until then.
+The API is largely stable, but shouldn't be regarded as fixed until the first version is released; the package will be kept as v1.0.0-DEV until then.
 The main work remaining is in completing documentation.
 However, one of the bivariate boundary methods may be removed.

 A package developed to fulfil the requirements of a Masters of Engineering at The University of Auckland by Joel Trent between March 2023 and February 2024.